arsys-internet/terraform-provider-arsys-baremetal/docs/data-sources/privateNetworkServers.md

 ## Argument Reference

-* `id` - (Required) Id of an existing private network that you want to retrieve servers from.
+* `id` - (Required) ID of an existing private network that you want to retrieve servers from.

 `id` must be provided.
 If none, the datasource will return an error.